Squawka / Outright markets / Wolves odds to be relegated from the 2024-25 Premier League: Odds, probable finish, signings, best players and full squad

 Wolves odds to be relegated from the 2024-25 Premier League: Odds, probable finish, signings, best players and full squad

-With a third of the 2024-25 Premier League season left to go, Wolverhampton Wanderers are in a relegation battle.
+With a third of the 2024-25 Premier League season left to go, Wolverhampton Wanderers look to be winning their relegation battle.

 In what was technically Gary O’Neil’s first full season in charge, having had a summer to prepare, things were meant to improve for Wolves.
 But O’Neil was sacked in December with Wolves stuck in the relegation battle.

-Vitor Pereira has come in to replace him, but after a strong start, form has dipped.
-As a result, Wolves remain just two points above relegation zone.
-And they’re currently priced at 5/2 by BetMGM to be relegated from the Premier League this season, with an implied probability of 28.6%.
+Vitor Pereira has come in to replace him, and has Wolves on the right track.
+With eight games left to play, Wolves are nine points clear of the relegation zone, and have a superior goal difference to their rivals.
+They’re currently priced at 20/1 by BetMGM to be relegated from the Premier League this season, with an implied probability of 4.76%.

 Latest Wolves odds to win the 2024-25 Premier League